 So you’re going to become familiar with Buddhism, and one of the first things you’ll run into is the fact that there are many Buddhisms.
 This can be pretty confusing, especially because they can seem to believe in completely opposite or contradictory things.
 Just understand the fact that Buddhism is 2500 years old, and changed over time and in different countries, so that there are a lot of different expressions.
 You can make sense of this giant mess by dividing traditions into three big piles:

 - Theravada – This is early Buddhism, and is extremely focused on mindfulness meditation practice.

 - Mahayana – This is middle-years Buddhism, and is focused on compassion and emptiness.
 Probably the most well-known Mahayana tradition in the West is Zen.

 - Vajrayana – This is late Buddhism.
 It’s focused on worship of deities, mantra practice, and intense esotericism (i.e. “magic”).
 Tibetan Buddhists (i.e. the Dalai Lama) are of the Vajrayana school.

 All three traditions practice mindfulness meditation, but they all practice other forms of meditation as well.
 If you want to do “strict” mindfulness practice, then Theravada centers/teachers are the place for you.
 Most mindfulness centers in the US (such as IMS in Massachussetts, Spirit Rock in California, and Goenka centers everywhere) are mainly Theravada.
 There are also tons of Zen centers and Tibetan Buddhist centers available if you’re up for something a little different from straight up mindfulness.
 Warning: all of these places are into religious Buddhism, and exist somewhere on the spectrum of what I would call “churchy.”
 So be prepared for that, and be prepared to accept that, at least outwardly.

-We at Deconstructing Yourself specialize in non-religious mindfulness and meditative forms that are not necessarily Buddhist.
+We at Deconstructing Yourself specialize in non-religious mindfulness techniques and meditative forms that are not necessarily Buddhist.
 We feel that the benefits of mindfulness should be open to all people without regard to religion.
 Read Michael talking about meditation and religion.